wahur666/ConquestFrontierWarsRay-mirror/docs/Frontend-of-Conquest.md

 - `Slider!!...`
 - `Animate!!...`

-The composer should therefore have two distinct responsibilities:
+The composer should therefore:

 1. materialize control placement from the GT record
 2. resolve visual/behavioral archetype data from the referenced type id

-That is a better split than mixing XML parsing, resource lookup, and control construction into one step.

 ## Recommended Runtime Layers

-### Layer 1: Legacy Data Reader

-Consumes:

-- typed GT model data already parsed from XML/binary sources

-Produces:

-- plain in-memory record objects for one menu screen
+1. `LegacyDataReader`: consumes parsed GT data and produces in-memory records for one menu screen

-### Layer 2: Legacy Archetype Resolver

-Consumes:

-- type ids like `Animate!!Multi` or `Button!!Back2D`
+2. `LegacyArchetypeResolver`: consumes type ids like `Animate!!Multi` or `Button!!Back2D` and produces visual metadata, atlas/image/frame data, and default dimensions

-Produces:

-- resolved visual metadata
-- atlas/image/frame data
-- default dimensions when source data omits them

-### Layer 3: Legacy Menu Composer

-Consumes:

-- parsed screen records
-- resolved archetype metadata

-Produces:

-- framework node subtree under `LegacyMenuRoot`
+3. `LegacyMenuComposer`: consumes records plus archetype metadata and produces a framework node subtree under `LegacyMenuRoot`

-This is the key new runtime layer.

 ## What Should Reuse Existing Framework Nodes

-Reuse existing framework nodes where behavior already matches:
+Reuse framework nodes where behavior already matches:

 - `ButtonNode`
 - `TextNode`